Location: Chicago, Illinois

 Summary:

-The Obstetrical Technologist assists in patient care, surgical services, and delivery room services under the supervision of a registered nurse.
-The responsibility of this person is to carry out the function of the scrub role during surgical procedures, assists in deliveries, and maintain the supplies and equipment necessary for the specialized care of Obstetrical patients.
-The Obstetrical Technologist exemplifies the Rush mission, vision, and values and acts in accordance with Rush policies and procedures.
+The Surgical Technologist assists in patient care and surgical services under the supervision of a registered nurse.
+The primary responsibility of this person is to carry out the function of the scrub role during surgical procedures.
+Exemplifies the Rush mission, vision and ICARE values and acts in accordance with Rush policies and procedures.

 Required Job Qualifications: